marcus-j-davies/node-red-contrib-zwave-dotnet/README.md

 This node gives you the ability to interact with your ZWave devices right from node-red.
 At the heart of this node, is a .Net Executable that manages all the required transport components for ZWave, the executable is based on the awesome zwave-lib-dotnet source code (https://github.com/genielabs/zwave-lib-dotnet)

-The node is extremely easy to use, and only has 1 dependency (but only if you're a windows user)
+The node is extremely easy to use, and only has 1 dependency - .Net/Mono.
+If running on a non windows platform,
-  - For windows, ensure you have .Net 4.6.1 installed
-  - For Ubunto and alike, there is no need to have Mono installed.
-I have been kind enough to package it all in a native binary.
+I recommend installing mono-complete, to ensure a fully functional framework is available.

 The node will recieve all events that are taking place in your ZWave network, and in turn will allow you to respond accordingly.